fuseraft/kiwi/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to Kiwi?
-You can start by looking through `beginner` and `help-wanted` issues:
+You can start by looking through `beginner` and `help wanted` issues:

 - **Beginner issues** - issues which should only require a few lines of code, and a test or two.
 - **Help wanted issues** - issues which should be a bit more involved than `beginner` issues.